PIRATES BASEBALL SUMMER CAMPS

 PLAY BALL EVENT AT PNC PARK

-In addition to the activities open to the public, a Play Ball event took place on-field at PNC Park for youth ages 7-14, offering instruction and entertainment from Pirates coaches, players, alumni, mascots, front office staff, and more.
-Youth in attendance participated in fun and engaging baseball activities, received two tickets to the Pirates vs. Marlins 1:35 p.m. game later that day, and had chances to win prizes.
+The Play Ball event took place on-field at PNC Park for youth ages 5-13, offering instruction and entertainment from Pirates personnel, alumni, mascots, front office staff, and more.
+Youth in attendance participated in fun and engaging baseball activities, and received two tickets to the Pirates vs. Brewers 1:35 p.m. game later that day, along with a lunch and Pirates giveaways.

 Pittsburgh RBI (Reviving Baseball in Inner Cities) is part of the international MLB RBI program.
 Pittsburgh RBI began in 1994 as part of the Roberto Clemente Foundation.
 Because of the program's growth and its need for additional resources, Pittsburgh RBI became part of the Boys & Girls Clubs of Western Pennsylvania in 2003.
 The Boys & Girls Club provides Pittsburgh RBI with the infrastructure and administrative services that are necessary for its success.

 In addition to use of the Pirates Community Baseball Center (located at the Shadyside Boys & Girls Club), all Pittsburgh RBI participants receive complimentary coaching and training, as well as baseball or softball equipment and uniforms when needed.

 In 2018, Pittsburgh RBI sent junior and senior select boys' baseball teams and a senior girls' softball team to the RBI Regional Tournament in Detroit to compete for the opportunity to represent the region at the RBI World Series in Minneapolis.